-LinkedIn boasts approximately 84 million members in the United States and 227 million worldwide.
-Users are more likely to be male (24 percent of men versus 19 percent of women).
+LinkedIn boasts approximately 122 million members in the United States and 400 million worldwide.
 Usage is higher among people who have a college degree or higher as well as with people who have incomes of $75,000 or more.
 Usage also is higher with 50-64 year olds, which is not an odd statistic.
 The older demographic comprises upper management and people interested in making business-related connections.

 LinkedIn may be the staid and stodgy social network, but it’s extremely helpful to people and businesses seeking to build stronger brands.
 People can associate their personal profiles with company pages, and both people and businesses can use keywords in their profiles so that they rank higher in search results.
 LinkedIn also is rolling out its publishing platform to members, which provides another channel of communication for individuals and the brands they work with.

 1. Make an interactive resume by adding rich media and detailed descriptions to your LinkedIn profile.
 You can add photos, presentations and even demo reels.
 You’ll not only stand out from people in your industry, but you’ll also increase profile views and requests to connect.